rifqanzalbina/rifqanzalbina/README.md

 Hello, my name is `M. Rifqan Zalbina` , people call me `Rifqan`, Still learning about data and want to become > pro Data analysis and Pro Web Developer
 [(link to instagram page)](https://www.instagram.com/rifqanzal/).
 Follow my github page to collaborate for project.
-If you want ask me some question i feel free to answer it , i hope what i made in my profile will make you guys interested to my skill :D, i still learning too, but i hope i can consistant to always active in github and other my socialmedia, i hope if you guys keep smile and happy 😃 and sorry for my bad english, I will be better at using English in the future
+If you want ask me some question i feel free to answer it , i hope what i made in my profile will make you guys interested to my skill :D, i still learning too, but i hope i can consistant to always active in github and other my socialmedia, i hope we can collaborate so i can learn too from you guys  , Thank you guys keep smile and happy 😃 and sorry for my bad english, I will be better at using English in the future

 ### Technology Stack  & Experiences